Sailing in Faroe Islands

 7. Try Faroese Home Dining

 Travellers are struck by how many cultural opportunities there are in archipelago.
 One of the most remarkable things to try here is to dine with the locals.
-Nestled on the hillside village Velbastaður, the couple Anna & Óli invite travellers to their supper club.
-The locals call it Heimablídni.
+Nestled on the hillside village Toftir, the couple Rigmor & Jens Mortan invite travellers to supper.
+The locals call it HeimablĂdni.

-Surrounded by Faroese hospitality and the most amazing view towards the islands Hestur and Koltur, the farmer couple will serve you local produce.
+Surrounded by Faroese hospitality and the most amazing view of the fjord system, the couple will serve you local produce.
 Everything is made with passion and care and it tastes lovely.
-Book your Heimablídni Home Dining here.
+Book your HeimablĂdni Home Dining here.

 9. Admire the Vestmanna Sea Cliffs

-The Vestmanna Sea Cliffs, one of Faroe Islands’ most visited attractions, loom high over the west coast of Streymoy island.
-Experiencing the staggering cliffs is fantastic.
+The Vestmanna Sea Cliffs, one of Faroe Islands’ most visited attractions, loom high over the west coast of Streymoy Island.
+Experiencing the staggering cliffs in wide open spaces is fantastic.

 Now, seize the day and start planning your Faroe Islands holiday.
 You will for sure feel alive and bring home memories of pure wilderness untouched by time.
 Make sure you have spots available in your bucket list for some of the activities mentioned here.